mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/README.md

 3. Commit your changes: `git commit -m "Add content to Chapter X"`
 4. Push to your branch: `git push origin feature/my-chapter`
 5. Open a Pull Request and describe your changes.

+we suggest that any chapter will has it's own pdf file or md file as you wish.
 <!--
 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guidelines](CONTRIBUTING.md) before submitting.
 -->